New Mexico Institute of Mining and Technology

 | Accreditation Required | Institutional + Regional |

 Earning an online engineering degree in New Mexico offers a flexible path to a high-demand career.
-New Mexico salaries are approximately 23.1% higher than the national average for engineering roles.
+New Mexico offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, New Mexico students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online engineering programs and are ranked based on affordability, graduation rates, and student outcomes in New Mexico.